centreon/centreon-documentation/versioned_docs/version-22.10/integrations/data-analytics/sc-splunk-metrics.md

    systemctl restart centengine
    ```

+   Splunk should now receive data from Centreon.
+To test if it is working, see [Curl commands: testing the stream connector](#curl-commands-testing-the-stream-connector).

 ### Filtering or adapting the data you want to send to Splunk

 All stream connectors have a set of [optional parameters](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/sc_param.md#default-parameters), that allow you to filter the data you will send to your Splunk equipment, to reformat the data, to define a proxy...